TERMS & CONDITIONS

 You agree not to change your name or undertake any changes to any documents that we have registered, require to be registered or are capable of being registered without our prior written consent.

-27. Fitness for Purpose
+28. Fitness for Purpose

-28. Privacy and other Laws
+29. Privacy and other Laws

 (a) Our Privacy Policy, available on our website or upon request to us, forms part of these terms and conditions.

-(c) In accordance with the Privacy Policy, you agree that we may use or disclose information to third parties (such as Third Party Suppliers) for the purpose of providing the product, providing information about product; sending information on our services; performing our administrative and marketing operations; complying with legislative and regulatory requirements or as otherwise permitted or authorised by Law; considering any other application you may make to us; managing our rights and obligations in relation to external payment systems, e.g. credit card schemes and debit payment schemes; conducting market research or customer satisfaction research; developing, establishing and administering arrangements (including rewards programs) with other organisations in relation to the promotion, administration and use of our products; and developing and identifying products and services that may interest you.
+(c) You agree that we may use or disclose information, including personal information, of or about you and your end users, to third parties (such as Third-Party Suppliers) for the purpose of carrying out these terms and conditions; providing the product and/or service, providing information about product and/or service; sending information on services; performing administrative and marketing operations; exercising our rights under these terms and conditions; complying with legislative and regulatory requirements or as otherwise permitted or authorised by Law; considering any other application you may make to us; managing our rights and obligations in relation to external payment systems, e.g. credit card schemes and debit payment schemes; conducting market research or customer satisfaction research; developing, establishing and administering arrangements (including rewards programs) with

-(d) Your use of Third Party Products may also be subject to the privacy policies of Third Party Suppliers.
+(d) Your use of Third-Party Products may also be subject to the privacy policies of Third-Party Suppliers.

-29. Charge
+31. Charge

 You hereby charge all property, both equitable and legal, present or future of yours and the Company/Trustee Company/Trust/Sole Trader/Partnership (as applicable), in respect of any monies that may hereinafter be owing to us under this credit application and terms and conditions by you or otherwise.
-You hereby authorise us or our solicitors to execute any consent form as your attorney for the purpose of registering a mortgage or caveat over any real property owned by you and any of the Company/Trustee Company/ Trust/ Sole Trader/Partnership (as applicable) at any time, or to register this charge over your assets and the Company/ Trustee Company/Trust/Sole Trader/Partnership (as applicable) with the Australian Securities and Investments Commission or any other applicable regulatory body.
+You hereby authorise us or our solicitors to execute any consent form as your attorney for the purpose of registering a mortgage or caveat over any real property owned by you and any of the Company/Trustee Company/ Trust/ Sole Trader/ Partnership (as applicable) at any time, or to register this charge over your assets and the Company/ Trustee Company/Trust/Sole Trader/Partnership (as applicable) with the Australian Securities and Investments Commission or any other applicable regulatory body.
 The costs and stamp duty payable on the mortgage or caveat are payable by you.

-30. Trust and Trustees
+32. Trust and Trustees

 Where you are a trustee: